 - ½ cup Chicken Stock, low-sodium

-- 2 tsp Stone Ground Mustard (see note)
+- 2 teaspoon Stone Ground Mustard (see note)

 - ¾ cup Creme Fraiche (see note)

-- 1 Tbsp Fresh Chopped Parsley (curly or flat-leaf)
+- 1 tablespoon Fresh Chopped Parsley (curly or flat-leaf)

 - Slice chicken breasts into thin cutlets that are an even thickness.
 (I like to do this at a slight angle so that the cutlets are about 3 to 4 inches across but fairly thin.)